Article 1 Title

 Trophies as may be available shall be competed for annually as may be determined by the Executive.
 Such competitions shall be confined to clubs which are members of the Combined Counties Football League.

 Any club knock out competition under the auspices of the Combined Counties Football League may be open to all members or may be confined to a particular section or sections as will be determined by the Executive.
 Any player who competes in a cup competition for a team is cup tied to that team and cannot play for any other team, including another team from the same club, in that same cup competition for that season.
 No player who has played in a higher-grade cup competition can play in a lower grade cup competition for a different team in the same season.
-No player who has played in the FAI Senior Cup, FAI Women’s Senior Cup or Intermediate Cup competitions in the current season can play in any of the Combined Counties Football League cup competitions.
+No player who has played in the FAI Senior Cup, FAI Women’s Senior Cup or men’s FAI Intermediate Cup competitions in the current season can play in any of the Combined Counties Football League cup competitions.
 (Players playing the Women’s Intermediate Cup are not precluded from playing in CCFL cups).